bacongravy/glitcheroo/README.md

   <img src="https://raw.githubusercontent.com/bacongravy/glitcheroo/master/logo.png" width=300>
 </p>

-A CLI tool to deploy an app to an existing [Glitch](https://glitch.com) project, completely replacing the project's previous contents.
-Use wisely!
+A CLI tool to deploy an app to an existing [Glitch](https://glitch.com) project.
+The contents of the existing Glitch project are completely replaced.
+Use carefully!

 ## Basic usage

+A target Glitch project must be setup to receive deployments before you can deploy an app with `glitcheroo`.

-To use `glitcheroo` source and target projects must be configured.
-The target must be a Glitch project.
-The source may be another Glitch project or a project on a local device.
-The source project must be committed to a Git repository.
+Deployment is initiated from the source project.
+The source may be another Glitch project or a project committed to a Git repository on your local device.

+[Node.js](https://nodejs.org) is required, version 8.2.0 or higher.

-### Setup the target
+### Step 1: Setup the target

 Open a terminal in the root of the Glitch project that you want to deploy to.
 Run the following command to setup the target project: